adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 add some nicer bits before tearing myself apart

 As for the educational factor, whether they act as adequate aids in learning how each algorithm works, remains to be seen.
 If a student were to look at the visualisation before knowing how the algorithm behind worked then they would most likely struggle to gain any information from it.
 If used as a part of the learning process, we believe they could be invaluable in connecting the theory with students' representation they have constructed in their minds.
 This could be improved upon to take up a larger portion of the learning process.
 Using NetworkX and Matplotlib allowed for convenient code copied over from implementations but lacked features such as interactivity and a storyline for students to follow to guide their understanding of each algorithm.
-Command line programs, even with extensive documentation, are inherently less user-friendly than, say, a web page.
+Command-line programs, even with extensive documentation, are inherently less user-friendly than, say, a web page.
 Considering this, if we were to take a second shot at this task, we would probably attempt to create a web-based educational experience.
 A JavaScript library such as D3.js[citation needed] would give the flexibility to both accurately visualise the algorithm and allow the user to play around with values and the graph live in their browser.
 The page would be able to lead the student through how the algorithm works step by step and finish with the visualisation.

 ### Benchmarking